-The original 13km, 13-station system cost £77m, but in the following 20 years over £1bn was spent on upgrades and extensions.
-New lines extended to Bank (July 1991), Beckton (March 1994), under the Thames to Greenwich and Lewisham (November 1999) and as part of a project for a second Thames crossing, to London City Airport (December 2005) where by 2008 it was handling around 50% of arriving and departing air passengers.
+The original 13km, 13-station system cost £77m, but in the following 20 years, more than £1bn was spent on upgrades and extensions.
+New lines extended to Bank (July 1991), Beckton (March 1994), under the Thames to Greenwich and Lewis ham (November 1999) and as part of a project for a second Thames crossing, to London City Airport (December 2005), where, by 2008, it was handling around 50% of arriving and departing air passengers.
 A new line connecting King George V to Woolwich Arsenal was laid by January 2009.

 The DLR has taken over the now abandoned North London Line section between Stratford and Canning Town from Network Rail.
 This gives direct access to the Olympic Park.

-The DLR also serves ExCel London, Greenwich Park and the Woolwich Royal Artillery Barracks in 2012 during the Olympic and Paralympic Games.
+The DLR also served ExCel London, Greenwich Park and the Woolwich Royal Artillery Barracks in 2012 during the Olympic and Paralympic Games.

-In May 2006 Transport for London (TfL) awarded a new £400m franchise to operate and maintain the DLR system to Serco Docklands (part of the Serco Group), reflecting improvements made during the nine years of its previous franchise begun in 1997.
+In May 2006, Transport for London (TfL) awarded a new £400m franchise to operate and maintain the DLR system to Serco Docklands (part of the Serco Group).

 In January 2010, the feasibility study associated with the extension of the DLR to Kidbrooke, Woolwich Arsenal and to Eltham was commissioned by the Eltham Regeneration Agency.